brycewray/hugo-site/content/posts/2021/03/tailwind-head-eleventy.md

 Those of you who are the least bit OCD-ish about continuity may be wondering, "Um, didn't you say [a few weeks ago](/posts/2021/02/simplify-simplify/) that you'd changed this site over to Hugo and SCSS so you could get away from not only Tailwind but pretty much everything with software dependencies?"

 Yes.
 Yes, I did.
 So what happened?
-Well, simply, things changed for me after that---quite a bit, in fact.
+Well, simply, things changed for me after that --- quite a bit, in fact.

 Here's the TL;DR version:

-- As I've [noted previously](/posts/2021/03/next-steps/), it now appears the Day Job will entail my working a lot more with, you got it, dependencies-heavy development---in JavaScript and HTML, specifically. *(**Update, 2021-04-15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing this work, after all.
+- As I've [noted previously](/posts/2021/03/next-steps/), it now appears the Day Job will entail my working a lot more with, you got it, dependencies-heavy development --- in JavaScript and HTML, specifically. *(**Update, 2021‑04‑15**: After an initial miscommunication gave me the wrong impression about the thinking higher up, I learned that I won't be doing this work, after all.
 However, I'm leaving this segment in place for archival purposes and [for the sake of transparency](/posts/2019/10/otoh/).)*
 - For my part, this is actually a good thing, because it means we may finally get to do what I've been advising since 2019, which would shed a ton of technical debt while greatly improving our websites’ performance.
 Discussions and resulting decisions remain in the future, but things are looking promising.
-- I also [am intrigued](/posts/2021/03/jit-game-changer-tailwind-css/) by the [announcement](https://blog.tailwindcss.com/just-in-time-the-next-generation-of-tailwind-css)---and the performance I've personally witnessed---of the new, experimental just-in-time compiler for Tailwind.
+- I also [am intrigued](/posts/2021/03/jit-game-changer-tailwind-css/) by the [announcement](https://blog.tailwindcss.com/just-in-time-the-next-generation-of-tailwind-css) --- and the performance I've personally witnessed --- of the new, experimental just-in-time compiler for Tailwind.
 It makes Tailwind in a dev environment **much** faster, almost as fast as working in SCSS but with the advantages of [utility-first CSS](https://tailwindcss.com/docs/utility-first).

 Accordingly, I've decided to dip my toes back into the piranha tank of dependencies-heavy development, with the hope that I continue to be ambulatory thereafter.